Anal Meditation & Prostate Massage

 Notes

-Boundaries are crucial for both client and practitioner.
+• Boundaries are crucial for both you (client) and me (practitioner).